Natural-Looking Breast Implants In Houston

 Silicone Gel Implants

-If you live in Texas and would like to learn more about Houston breast implants, please contact our Houston Plastic Surgery office today to schedule your initial consultation.
-Dr. Lapuerta serves patients in Houston, Sugar Land, Pearland and Friendswood, Texas.
+For quality breast implants, Houston women rely on Dr. Lapuerta.
+Please contact Dr. Lapuerta today to schedule your initial consultation.
+Dr. Lapuerta also serves patients in Sugar Land, Pearland, Katy, and Friendswood, Texas.